micahwoods/atcweb3/content/post/the-turfgrass-genki-level-part5/index.md

 - genki level
 - turfgrass speedo
 - video
-title: 'The turfgrass genki level, part 5: what''s real, what''s not, & the simplicity of this'
+title: "The turfgrass genki level, part 5: what's real, what's not, & the simplicity of this"
+image:
+  preview_only: true
 ---

 In this series of posts, I've showed how one can start with temperatures and go all the way to a standardized comparison of growth in response to nitrogen supply.
 In this one, I want to emphasize which of these are real, which aren't real but are useful, and to make an argument that this is a lot easier than it might seem.